Содержание

 This zone is transferred from another name server.
 It must be used

-together with masters
+together with masters.

-The zone .
+The zone . of the hint type is

 used to set the root name servers.
 This zone definition can be left